 We all understand that burnout can persist for longer than a week or two.
 But it can be challenging to turn the spotlight on yourself and recognize when you might be feeling burnt out at work.

-If constant stress and heavy workloads have you feeling helpless, disenchanted, and completely exhausted, you may be on the road to burnout.
+If constant, habitual stress and heavy workloads have you feeling helpless, disenchanted and completely exhausted, you may have symptoms.

 What is burnout?

 To treat yourself and heal from being burnt out, it’s vital that we truly understand what it is.
 Unfortunately, there hasn’t always been a singular definition for this issue.

 However, the World Health Organization (WHO) recently announced a more updated and detailed characterization of burnout.
 Previously defined only as a “state of vital exhaustion,” it’s now classified as a “syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 WHO stresses that burnout is specifically work-related and “should not be applied to describe experiences in other areas of life.”

 According to WHO, burnout is characterized by the following:

 - Mental distance from or negativity or cynicism about work.

 And these are just the significant indicators.
 Let’s explore the other signs of being burnt out and how we can handle them.